8 Best Market Research Methods to Know Your Buyer Better

 Secondary Research

 When you conduct secondary research, you mainly rely on existing information to guide your decisions.
 For example, this could involve reviewing published market reports and case studies.
-This will enable you to identify trends and understand the competitive landscape without carrying out new investigations.

-However, surveys should not be overlooked during this process since they can provide customer reviews and social media insights, giving more context to your findings.
-One gets an opportunity to find patterns relating to consumer behaviour and attitude so that strategies are based on concrete evidence rather than guesswork.
+However, surveys should not be overlooked during this process, as they can provide customer reviews and social media insights, adding more context to your findings.

 Hybrid Research

-This study mixes primary and secondary research approaches, providing a comprehensive market view.
-Collecting fresh data while at the same time analysing what has already been gathered from other sources will help better understand the preferences and behaviours exhibited by different audiences.
+Collecting fresh data while analysing what has already been gathered from other sources will help better understand the preferences and behaviours of different audiences.

 Top 8 Market Research Methods